Hints allow you to specify the execution plan that the optimizer should generate.

 QB_NAME parameter

-In a DML statement, every query_block has a QB_NAME (query block name), which can be specified by the user or automatically generated by the system.
-If you do not specify a QB_NAME with a hint, the system generates one for you in the order of SEL$1, SEL$2, UPD$1, and DEL$1 from left to right (which is also the order parsed by the resolver).
+In DML statements, each query_block has a QB_NAME (Query Block Name), which can be specified by the user or automatically generated by the system.
+If the user does not specify the QB_NAME using a hint, the system generates it in the order of SEL$1, SEL$2, UPD$1, and DEL$1, from left to right (which is also the parsing order of the resolver).

-You can use the QB_NAME parameter to uniquely identify each table or to specify the behavior of any query block.
-The QB_NAME in the TBL_NAME parameter is used to identify a table, and the first QB_NAME in a hint is used to identify the query block to which the hint applies.
+The QB_NAME can be used to precisely locate a table or specify the behavior of any query block.
+In the TBL_NAME, the QB_NAME is used to locate the table, while the QB_NAME at the beginning of the hint is used to specify which query_block the hint applies to.

 obclient> CREATE TABLE t1(c1 INT, c2 INT, KEY t1_c1(c1));